Studying in the USA is a dream for millions of international students. To fulfil this dream, you first need a US Student Visa.

 - DS-160 application confirmation page with barcode and application ID number

-- Confirmation receipt of Visa application fee payment
+- Confirmation of receipt of Visa application fee payment

 - A printed copy of the visa interview appointment letter